Tentacle Soup | Avatar: The Last Airbender Inspired Recipes

 Instructions

-- Clean and slice the tops of the squid into rings.
-Reserve the bodies/tentacles.
-Remove the shells and devein the shrimp.
-Heat 2 tablespoons of ghee in a skillet and add the rings, tentacles, and shrimp to the pan and cook until the squid is turning brown and the shrimp is red, 2-3 minutes.
-Remove from skillet.
+- Heat 2 tablespoons of ghee in a skillet.
+Add the squid rings, tentacles, shrimp, and minced garlic to the pan.
+Cook until the squid is turning brown and the shrimp is red, approximately 2-3 minutes.
+Remove from skillet and set aside.

-- In a sauce pan, heat the broth and add the pepper/mushroom mixture.
-Let the soup simmer for 10 minutes before adding the seafood and letting the soup simmer for another 5 minutes.
+- In a saucepan, heat the chicken broth and add the pepper and mushroom mixture.
+Let the soup simmer for 10 minutes.